 We took several Toyota models and examined their reliability based on the same data.
 We took the mileage numbers of these models and compared them with the mileage numbers of the Toyota RAV4.

 The RAV does hold up well; however, it isn´t the longest-living Toyota out there.
-That honor mainly goes to the trucks and larger SUVs that Toyota sells.
-And, of course, the Toyota Camry.
+That honor mainly goes to the trucks and larger SUVs (like the Sequoia) that Toyota sells.
+And, of course, the long-lasting Toyota Camry.
 Overall though, we have to conclude that Toyota builds vehicles with a very long lifespan, and that´s a plus for the Toyota brand.

 |Model||Sample Size||Expected Mileage||Highest Mileage|